Did you know that there’s an incredibly easy exercise that builds up your pecs? It’s called the chest squeeze.

 To help tone your pecs, you should definitely add chest squeezes to your daily workout routine.

-Ready to do a chest squeeze workout now?
+Ready to do the workout now?
 Here’s a simple video demonstration for this isometric chest exercise.

 For more chest workouts, click here.